 Bio

-Fascinated from an early age by the mysteries of the brain, I chose to specialize in the technologies that make it possible to explore it, in particular neuroimaging.
-My scientific trajectory focuses on the development of machine-learning methods combined with neuroimaging to better understand the biological mechanisms underlying disorders of consciousness and, more recently, psychiatric disorders.
+Fascinated from an early age by the mysteries of the brain, I specialized in technologies that make it possible to explore it, in particular neuroimaging.

 Research interest